YOUR TRAVEL AND LEISURE LAW TEAM

 Administrator

-Dave has been administrator since 2019, having previously worked as an performer and front of staff at Harrogate Theatre.
+Dave has been administrator since 2019, having previously worked as Assistant Operations Manager at Harrogate Theatre.

 He works across all departments providing logistical and clerical support, plus always on hand to help with whatever else comes up!